daljitkatoch/magento-2-command-line-interface-and-reset-admin-password-sql-query/README.md

 ## To export a database, use the following:

-mysql -u username -p dbname > filename.sql
+mysqldump -u username -p dbname > filename.sql

 ## To import a database, use the following: